Keith Rowland

-Keith Rowland (born on 1 September 1971) is a Northern Irish football manager and former footballer, who is manager of Tilbury.
+Keith Rowland (born 1 September 1971) is a Northern Irish football manager and former footballer, who is manager of Brentwood Town.

 As a player, he was a defender who notably played in the Premier League for Coventry City and West Ham United.
 He also played in the Football League for AFC Bournemouth, Queens Park Rangers, Luton Town, Chesterfield and Barnet, as well as with non-league sides Hornchurch, Redbridge and Welling United.
 He also represented Northern Ireland, winning 19 caps.

 Since retirement, Rowland has worked as a manager and coach within non-league football.
 He has managed Wingate & Finchley and Aveley, having previously been on the coaching staff at Braintree Town.

 Club career

 Rowland was signed by AFC Bournemouth manager Harry Redknapp, making his league debut appearance against Darlington on 17 August 1991.
 He had two loan spells away from The Cherries at Farnborough Town and at Coventry City where he made two substitute appearances.

 In the summer of 1993, with Redknapp now assistant manager to Billy Bonds at West Ham, Rowland, was signed for £110,000 alongside midfielder Paul Mitchell.
 Rowland played 91 games in all competitions for West Ham, scoring only one goal, in a 1–1 away draw against Newcastle United in November 1996.
 He found his first team opportunities limited in his time at West Ham due to injury and the form of first team regulars Julian Dicks and David Burrows.

 In January 1998 Rowland moved to Queens Park Rangers (QPR) along with Iain Dowie as part of the deal which saw Trevor Sinclair move to Upton Park.
 Rowland made his QPR debut in January 1998 against Stockport County and went on to make 56 league appearances, scoring three goals.

 He stayed at the QPR until August 2001, which included a period on loan, at Luton Town, before moving to Chesterfield on a free transfer.

 He made only 12 appearances for Chesterfield before signing for Barnet in March 2003.
 The summer of 2003 saw Rowland's final Football League appearance before he made his move into non-League football.